marieflutre/UrbanTempo/README.md

 browseVignettes("UrbanTempo")
 ```

-This should automatically display the R vignette coming with the package into your default web browser, such as Firefox, Safari or Internet Explorer.
+This should automatically display the R vignette coming with the package into your default web browser, such as [Firefox](https://en.wikipedia.org/wiki/Firefox) (free software).

 Some information about the package is also available directly via the R console:
 ```